 Usai, Jannet; Ekeocha, Z; Byrn, S; and Clase, K, "Herbal Medicines Registration Process for Zimbabwe Overview of the Process" (2021).
-BIRS Africa Technical Reports.
+BIRS Africa Technical Report Papers.
 Paper 8.

 Tech Report Number

 Herbal medicines, herbal medicine legislation, registration process, herbal markers